 Now, we’re trying our hardest to save the bees.
 While a child killing one because they’re afraid it’ll sting her isn’t the reason they’re going instinct, I do my best NOT to kill these little guys, now.
 Although, they are quite stupid, I must say.
 When mowing the lawn of dandelions we have here, there are bees aplenty buzzing along.
 You’d think that when a big hulking machine that is making a big ol’ racket is coming near you, you’d buzz off, right?
 I mean, the ducks took flight the moment I stepped outside.
 A little overdramatic, but still.
 The bees?
 I was nudging the dandelions with the law mower tire and yelling at them to ‘please move, mr. bee, I don’t want to run you over’ like a complete nutty hippie.
 Not the smartest, but essential.

 Pollinators are vital to our ecosystem, else how do you think food will ever grow?
 This year, I’ve been doing my best to add more pollinators to my garden and I think it’s working!
-I’ve left the dandelions to grow in my yard, harvesting them for skincare products and jelly, instead.
+I’ve left the dandelions to grow in my yard, harvesting them for skincare products and jelly.
 I’ve planted various perennials that bloom early to late summer.
 I’ve done my best to plant an entire meadow in the orchard, but without any rain it’s looking a little lackluster at the moment.
 And, of course, I’ve put up a Bee House.
-I bought mine from T&T Seeds, but I’ve included some super cute bee houses I found on Etsy!*
+I bought mine from T&T Seeds, but I’ve included some super cute bee houses I found on Etsy!

-I wanted one of these suckers for a couple of years now and when my seed bill had already hit $300, adding on a little bamboo home for the bees didn’t phase me.
+I wanted one of these suckers for a couple of years now and when my seed bill had already hit $300, adding on a little bamboo home for the bees didn’t faze me.
 But, where to put it?